kuopinghsu/FreeRTOS-RISCV/README.md

 # Run

 Requirement: Install the toolchains.
-See details in simple-riscv <A Href="https://github.com/kuopinghsu/simple-riscv#building-toolchains">Building toolchains</A> section.
+See details in srv32 <A Href="https://github.com/kuopinghsu/srv32#building-toolchains">Building toolchains</A> section.

-Clone <A Href="https://github.com/kuopinghsu/simple-riscv">simple-riscv</A> and copy the FreeRTOS's demo to simple-riscv 'sw' folder.
-The demo can be run in the RTL and ISS simultor of simple-riscv.
-See details in <A Href="https://github.com/kuopinghsu/simple-riscv#freertos-support">FreeRTOS support</A> of simple-riscv.
+Clone <A Href="https://github.com/kuopinghsu/srv32">srv32</A> and copy the FreeRTOS's demo to srv32 'sw' folder.
+The demo can be run in the RTL and ISS simultor of srv32.
+See details in <A Href="https://github.com/kuopinghsu/srv32#freertos-support">FreeRTOS support</A> of srv32.